 You can create a new portal user with the Subtenant role and allocate to this user cloud repository space, or user quota.
-A user quota is an amount of storage space allocated for specific user within the company quota on a cloud repository.
+A user quota is an amount of storage space allocated for a specific user within the company quota on a cloud repository.

 A Subtenant can consume storage resources provided through the user quota for storing Veeam agent backups in the cloud.
 When pointing a Veeam backup agent job to a cloud repository, you can specify credentials of a Subtenant.
 Backup files created by the Veeam backup agent job will consume cloud space within the Subtenant quota only.

 In addition to storing backups on a cloud repository, a Subtenant can access the Veeam Service Provider Console Client Portal.
 The scope of monitoring data available to a Subtenant in the Client Portal is limited to a computer (or computers) protected with Veeam backup agents whose data is stored on a cloud repository under the account of the Subtenant.
 That is, a Subtenant can view details only about those Veeam backup agents that are configured to store backup data to the cloud under credentials of this user.

 You can create subtenant accounts only for companies based on native Veeam Cloud Connect tenants.
 Creating subtenant accounts for companies based on VMware Cloud Director tenant accounts is not supported.

 To create a new Subtenant in Veeam Service Provider Console: